Agriculture in Cuba: History

 After the collapse of the Soviet Union in 1991, the Cuban agricultural sector faced a very difficult period.
+The sugar industry was one of the more highly mechanized sectors of the Cuban economy, and its machinery came from the Soviet Union, Czechoslovakia, and East Germany.
+After the disintegration of the Council for Mutual Economic Assistance, spare parts became increasingly hard to come by.

 Cuba had to rely on sustainable farming methods.
 Agricultural production fell by 54% between 1989 and 1994.
 The government aimed to strengthen agricultural biodiversity by making a greater range of varieties of seed available to farmers.
 In the 1990s, the government prioritized food production and put focus on small farmers.
 From 1994, it allowed farmers to sell their surplus product directly to the population.
 This was the first move to lift the state's monopoly on food distribution.
 Due to the shortage in artificial fertilizers and pesticides, Cuba's agricultural sector largely turned organic, with the organopónicos playing a major role in this transition.

-Today, there are several forms of agricultural production, including cooperatives such as UBPCs (Unidad Básica de Producción Cooperativa) and CPAs (Cooperativa de Producción Agropecuaria).
+Usufruct farming began in Cuba in the 1990s.
+In usufruct farming, idle state land is transferred to farmers who do not take ownership of the land but can farm it and keep the results of their labor.
+The land is transferred via a contract which can also be renewed.
+If the contract is not renewed, the state assesses investment by the usufruct farmer and reimbursed to the usufruct farmer.

+Agrarian reforms in 2008 during the tenure of Raúl Castro expanded usufruct farming.

+All Cuban farmers (whether private farmers, co-op members, or usufruct farmers) are required to following planning guidelines on what to plant and are required through acopio (mandatory procurement quota) to sell most of their crop to the state at below-market prices.

 Urban agriculture

-Due to the shortage of fuel and consequent lack of transportation, a growing proportion of the agricultural production takes place in urban agriculture.
+Due to the shortage of synthetic pesticides and fertilizers, a popular movement of urban agriculture developed.
 In 2002, 35000 acre of urban gardens produced 3.4 million metric tons of food.
 Current estimates are as high as 81000 acre.
 In Havana, 90% of the city's fresh produce come from local urban farms and gardens.
 In 2003, more than 200,000 Cubans worked in the expanding urban agriculture sector.

+The emphasis on urban agriculture, particularly since 2021, has resulted in increased knowledge-sharing networks among small farmers.